It’s been 38 years since the full moon last appeared on Christmas Day, 1977 in fact…

 I shuffle in my chair, someone with bleached blonde hair orders a hot chocolate and I shift back to thoughts of imperfection and Christmas.

 One imperfect Christmas I clearly remember was when I was living in Docklands and I got a very bad gastric bug and spent almost three days sitting on the toilet, alone.
 I remember the only thing I wanted was Kentucky Fried Chicken while I squatted, God knows why but I had a mad craving for a juicy fried leg or thigh, I didn’t care really what piece of chicken I ate, I just wanted it.
-I sat in the bathroom for hours daydreaming about bloody fried chicken, and of course those eleven special herbs and spices.
-Once I was feeling better, I bolted from my flat, crossed the Yarra River and headed straight to the Kentucky Fried Chicken shop in Crown Casino and I ordered the biggest bucket of fried chicken I could buy.
+I sat in the bathroom for hours daydreaming about bloody fried chicken and of course those eleven special herbs and spices.
+Once I was feeling better, I bolted from my flat, crossed the Yarra River and headed straight to the Kentucky Fried Chicken shop in Crown Casino.
+I ordered the biggest bucket of fried chicken I could buy.
 I found a nice place in the sun and I spent all Boxing Day by the Yarra snuggled up to my bucket of fried chicken, daydreaming.

 It turned out to be the one Christmas I’d never forget!
 Why?
 Because it was imperfect and you just can’t plan Christmas days like that.